Colorado Criminal Mischief Laws

 In Colorado criminal mischief occurs where a person knowingly damages the real or personal property of another person.
 This can include property owned by the person committing the damage if it is jointly owned with someone else.
 It's important to note that the law does not require the "intentional" damaging of property, so a person need not act with the specific purpose to damage property.
 However, so long as they knew that property damage would result, this is sufficient for criminal mischief to apply.

 For more information on criminal mischief laws in Colorado, consult the chart below.

 The sentences and penalties for criminal mischief are based on the value of the property involved, as reflected below:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Colorado Criminal Mischief Laws: Additional Resources

 Colorado criminal mischief laws are fairly clear-cut as they only require the knowing destruction of another's property.
 However, there's a wide range of penalties for criminal mischief which are determined by the value of the property involved.
 This is something that can be disputed at trial and could mean the difference between a small fine and several years in prison.
-If you're facing criminal mischief charges, having an experienced criminal defense lawyer at your side can make a world of difference.
-Get started today by arranging a free initial case evaluation with a qualified criminal defense attorney in your area.
+If you're facing criminal mischief charges, having an experienced Colorado criminal defense lawyer at your side can make a world of difference.

 Contact a qualified attorney.